TheRegzi/TheRegzi/README.md

 ⚡ Some facts:
 - 26 years old.
+- Based in Oslo.
 - Previously studied Audiology.
 I wanted to try something else, and coding caught my interest!
-- Have a dog named Nala, she's an Italian Greyhound!
+- I have a dog named Nala, she's an Italian Greyhound!
-- Based in Oslo.
+- I love music! 😄
+- I often go for a jog outside.

 📫 How to reach me: